A peek into God’s Kingdom

 22Jesus told the disciples, “The time is coming when you’d love to have one of these days back—one of these days with the Son of Humans.
 But that’ll be impossible.
 23People will say to you, ‘Look, there he is!’
 Or they’ll say, ‘Look, you’ll find him at this location.’
 Don’t believe it.
 Don’t try to chase down those leads.
 24When the Son of Humans comes back, you’ll know it.
 It’ll be as obvious as a lightning flash that fills the sky, booming from one end to the other.
 25But before that happens, he’s going to have to suffer.
 A lot.
 He’ll be rejected by this generation of human beings.

-Mustard seed was one of the tiniest in the region.
-The seed of black mustard (Brassica nigra), which grew along the sea of Galilee, is about 2 mm or less in size; tiny round balls.
+Mustard seed was one of the tiniest seeds in the region.
+The seed of black mustard (Brassica nigra), which grew along the Sea of Galilee, is about 2 millimeters or less in size; tiny round balls.
 That’s about a 16th of an inch.
 You can fit roughly 70 seeds on top of a penny.

 The sycamore tree (Ficus sycomorus) is to other plants in Israel what a sumo wrestler is to a ballet dancer playing a piccolo.
-The tree grows in Israel and in parts of Africa and the southern tip of the Arabian Peninsula.
+The tree grows in Israel, in parts of Africa, and in the southern tip of the Arabian Peninsula.

 Priests functioned a bit like doctors when it came to leprosy, or any kind of a skin disease.
 Anyone with a skin disease had to be evaluated by a priest and declared healed before they could resume their normal life.
-Until then, they were considered ritually unclean and they had to stay away from other people.
-See note for 5:14.
+Until then, they were considered ritually unclean, and they had to stay away from other people.
+See the footnote for Luke 5:14.